 If you're thinking of becoming a real estate agent than there are two main sectors that you can enter - residential or commercial.
 With residential you are helping people find the home that they will live in.
 When you're working in commercial real estate you might be finding a location for someone to sell toys one day and helping a marketing representative find an office space the next.
 Here are some of the basics about this section of the industry.

 Commercial real estate is defined as properties that are designed and built with the intention of generating some kind of profit.
 There are four different categories of buildings that you will usually find under this title - retail, office, industrial, and multifamily housing.
 As a commercial real estate agent you can choose to specialize in one of these areas, maybe helping people find retail space to sell everything from pets to diapers to tractors or could choose to deal in all four of the various categories.
 You will find, though, that there is often crossover between types, and some commercial enterprises will require a facility that serves several purposes.
-A perfect example would be to consider a company like Marathon International.
-They require a commercial space that is appropriate for showcasing their boilers and water heaters to retail customers, as well as some space for their administrative staff and they also need a much larger (and less showy) space for manufacturing and storage, preferably all at one site.
+A perfect example would be to consider a company that offers dentistry.
+They require a commercial space that is appropriate for patient care, dental machinery and equipment as well as some space for their administrative staff.
+For example, Dental Studio in London, Ontario requires an entire room on its own to facilitate implant dentistry.

 When people are dealing with a commercial real estate transaction they are thinking about the bottom line and little else.
 From securing their commercial mortgage to finding the ideal neighborhood within the city, they will be crunching numbers and weighing pros and cons to see what combination of factors will produce the most net profit.
 If you're thinking of working in commercial real estate you need to be able to help them through this process.
 It is much different than helping someone find a home as they will not have that "connection" with the property the way that a home buyer does.